Lukas Franks PI

 1

-Missing person’s name, George Stein, citizen ID number 15CZ-670-93-8856, thirty-eight, works at a Bata shoe store, dark brown hair, bioKolor silver eyes, one meter eighty tall, etc. etc.—he skipped the rest of the personal details.
-Shares flat with sister Jana Stein (sitting across from him), she’s thirty-two, works at a BillaHypermarket, also bioKolor silver eyes, etc. etc., he skipped the rest of that too.
-Bottom line: Jana called in that her brother was missing at 4:12 AM.
-The precinct eyeT immediately ran a check of all local CCTV cam footage—the hall, the lift, the lobby downstairs, the neighbourhood streets.
-George had entered the flat at 3:36 AM.
-No trace of him anywhere on any CCTV vid after that.
-There were no obvious glitches, no obvious interruptions in the vids.
-The copBot instantly flagged the case.
-It meant that either George had never walked out of the flat, or the vids had been altered.
-George wasn’t in the flat, so, unless George just vanished into thin air, the vids must have been altered.
-Altered professionally because they were seamless.
-This was why Detective Sergeant Viktor ‘Shorty’ Dahl, Serious Crimes Division, was here at this shit hour—a kidnapping—disappearance—abduction—whatever, take your pick, with vids altered and no trace of anything left behind.
+Missing person’s name: George Stein; citizen ID number: 15CZ-670-93-8856; no driver’s license, no passport, thirty-eight, works at a Bata shoe store, one meter eighty tall, a series of photos culled from CCTV footage.
+Dahl scrolled down…shares flat with sister Jana Stein (his eyeVid photoMatched the woman sitting across from him); she’s thirty-two, works at a BillaHypermarket, etc. etc.—he skipped the rest and scrolled down to the bottom line: Jana’s call that her brother was missing was logged in at 4:12 AM.
+The precinct eyeT immediately ran a copBot check of all local CCTV cam footage in the area—the 7th floor hall, the lift, the stairs, the lobby downstairs, the building exterior, the neighbourhood.
+Vids showed George coming home and entering 7F at 3:36 AM.
+After that, no CCTV trace of him anywhere.
+The copBot pointed out that the CCTV vids were seamless—no obvious glitches, no obvious interruptions in the data flow.
+This meant that either George had never walked out of 7F, or the vids had been altered.
+George wasn’t in the flat, so, unless he just vanished into thin air, the vids must have been altered.
+Professionally altered because they were seamless.
+The copBot therefore instantly flagged the case.
+This was why Detective Sergeant Viktor ‘Shorty’ Dahl, Serious Crimes Division, was at flat 7F in this zKuntin building at this zKuntin hour.
+A kidnapping, abduction, whatever, take your pick, with the CCTV vids altered, implied a professional job, which implied a serious crime.

-DS Dahl quickly scrolled through the rest of the evidenceLog: no signs of a break in.
-No obvious signs of foreign bio-data or other contaminants.
-Yeah, so forensics hadn’t shown up yet, but given that the vids were probably wiped, chances were good they’d find nothing.
+Dahl quickly scrolled through the rest of the evidenceLog: no signs of a break in.
+No obvious signs of a break in.
+Yeah, that was uniform’s opinion.
+Forensics hadn’t shown up yet, so maybe they’d dig up something, but if the vids were professionally altered, chances were good it was a professional job, so probably they’d find nothing.
 That was about it.
-Except for an image of George caught by CCTV the day before: goatee, earrings, tattooed hands lighting a smoke, black beret cocked at a rakish angle.
+Except for a final image of George caught by CCTV at 3:28 that morning as he entered the lobby: black beret cocked at a rakish angle, goatee, earrings, tattooed hand holding a cigarrette.

-DS Dahl caught Jana’s gaze through his eyeVid glasses.
+Dahl caught Jana through his eyeVid glasses.
 “Jana, that’s your name, right?
 Jana?”

 Jana reached for it.
-“Thanks, Shorty,” she said it with more than a hint of sarcasm.
+“Thanks, Shorty,” she said.

 “Yeah, mine,” Jana said, “most of it.”

 “George.”
-This time Jana’s voice was barely a whisper.
+This time Jana’s voice was a whisper.
 He felt sorry for her.
 She seemed alone, lost.
 He took a drag on his cigarette.
 There was something about Jana that reminded him of his ex-wife.
-Before she went ape-shit and threw him out.
+Before she lost her spirit.
+But then again, a lot of things reminded him of his ex-wife.

-“Look, I’m sorry he’s disappeared, but in order to try and find him I have to ask questions.
-Let’s get the paper-pusher shit out of the way: I hereby inform you that this interview is being recorded, you have the right to ask me to turn the recording off at any moment, you are not required to answer any question that you don’t want to...”
-Etc. etc. The law said all police-citizen encounters had to be video recorded.
+“Look, I’m sorry.
+I know this is difficult, and it may seem insensitive, but unfortunately there’s all this paper-pusher bullshit I gotta get out of the way, so please bear with me.
+Here it goes: I hereby inform you that this interview is being recorded, that you have the right to ask me to turn the recording off at any moment, that you are not required to answer any question that you don’t want to answer, and that your right to remain silent will not be held against you in any way.”
+The law said all police-citizen interviews had to be video recorded, starting with the reading of the rights.
 Supposedly to keep everyone honest.

-“Yeah, sure, whatever.”
+“Yeah, okay, whatever.”
 Jana gestured impatiently with her cigarette.
 She knew it was bullshit.
-Any low-grade eyeT nerd could do vid deepFake.
+Any eyeT nerd could do vid deepFake.

 “Can you verify that this is your brother?”
-DS Dahl tapped his wristApp and a holo of the CCTV shot of George appeared floating above it.
+Dahl tapped his wristApp and a holo of a CCTV shot of George appeared floating above it.

 Jana nodded.